Table of Contents

 Training and qualifications

-Unlike some professions, there are actually no specific qualifications you’re legally required to obtain in order to become a wedding planner in the UK.
+Unlike some professions, there are actually no specific qualifications you’re legally required to obtain to become a wedding planner in the UK.
 That being said, it certainly helps if you’ve previously gained experience in particular sectors.

 A huge number of wedding planners opt to go to college or university, and typically study to gain qualifications in subjects like:

 - Project management

 But just because many wedding planners have pursued a degree or college qualification doesn’t necessarily mean you’ll need to do so, too.

 Another way you could gain experience could be to look for work as an employee for a wedding planner or an existing event management company.

 Even better, you can receive sector specific training from highly experienced wedding planners.
 Organisations like the UK Alliance of Wedding Planners (UKAWP) – which is the UK sector’s leading body – has been training wedding planners in the UK for over 13 years, and offer a range of training opportunities across the country.
 You can enrol in one-to-one training sessions, workshops and webinars that are designed to help first-time wedding planners get started.